How do you gain true fluency in a language? Eliminate the distractions and immerse yourself.

 When you're surrounded by English speakers on a traditional campus, it’s difficult to keep your mind on the language you’re trying to learn.
 Even when you study abroad, you’ll find plenty of distractions.

-For 2014, we are diligently working to prepare another unforgettable summer, combining an immersion environment with rigorous daily classroom instruction.
+For this coming year, we are diligently working to prepare another unforgettable summer, combining an immersion environment with rigorous daily classroom instruction.
 With these elements in place, students make remarkable gains in fluency, which is the norm in the Portuguese School, not the exception.